aws/homebrew-aws/README.md

 This Tap follows standard Homebrew commands, for more information, please refer to the [Homebrew Documentation](https://docs.brew.sh/).

 ### Updating
 The most common use for the Tap is to get the latest software available on a launched instance.
 Updating is all done via `brew update`.
+It is possible to update specific Keg or Cask.
 For example:

 | Type  | Update Command|
 |-------|--------|